Contributing to jQuery Foundation Web Sites

 The parent theme that applies to all sites is located in the themes/jquery folder.
 Each content site has a child theme in the themes folder that corresponds to the repository name, and supplies styling and templates specific to that site.

-Local Development
+link Local Development

-Workflow
+link Workflow

 These setup instructions apply to all jQuery Foundation websites with public content repositories.
-For the sake of the rest of this example, we'll assume you wanted to work on the content and style of contribute.jquery.org.
+For the sake of the rest of this example, we'll assume you want to work on the content and style of contribute.jquery.org.
 Please substitute the URL of whichever site you are actually working on, as appropriate.

 1. Fork the contribute.jquery.org repository on GitHub by clicking the "Fork" button.